ZeminL/SkyBXF/README.md

 <!--  Future projects/implementations in progress -->
 ## Future projects/implementations in progress

--Recording and exporting reaction times of button presses.
+- Recording and exporting reaction times of button presses.
--Triggering trial ends by either a time limit and/or collecting an item.
+- Triggering trial ends by either a time limit and/or collecting an item.

 <!-- CONTACT -->
 ## Contact